ShrutikaKalange/Meesho-Power-Bi-Dashboard/README.md

 # Meesho-Power-Bi-Dashboard
-  This dashboard provides a simple and clear analysis of Meesho's sales, including total revenue, top-selling products, and regional trends.
+  This dashboard provides a simple and clear analysis of Meesho's sales, including total revenue, top-selling products, and regional trends.<br>
  It’s designed to help track performance and make informed business decisions.